-Since its formation four years ago as a Formula 4 championship, the BRDC British Formula 3 Championship has forged a reputation as the UK’s leading single-seater championship, with consistently strong grids and an emphasis on equality and affordability.
-BRDC F3 has also attracted a significant number of highly talented drivers, and past champions, George Russell and Will Palmer, as well as 2016 competitor Lando Norris, have all received the McLaren Autosport BRDC Award, the world’s most prestigious prize for young aspiring F1 drivers.
+Since its formation five years ago as a Formula 4 championship, the BRDC British Formula 3 Championship has forged a reputation as the UK’s leading single-seater championship, with consistently strong grids and an emphasis on equality and affordability.
+BRDC F3 has also attracted a significant number of highly talented drivers, and past champions, George Russell and Will Palmer, as well as 2016 competitor Lando Norris, and 2017 champion Enaam Ahmed, have all received or been nominated for the McLaren Autosport BRDC Award, the world’s most prestigious prize for young aspiring F1 drivers.

 In 2016 a new car was introduced which has elevated the performance levels of the championship.
 The FA-016 Tatuus-Cosworth is a significantly more powerful and sophisticated car than the previous Ralph Firman-designed machine, with a 230bhp-spec engine, upgraded brakes and substantially more downforce from the front and rear wings and a rear diffuser.
 The FA-016 meets all the latest FIA Formula 3 safety criteria including side impact, front and rear carbon impact structures, wheel tethers and extractable seat.
 Impressively, during winter testing the car has lapped to within one second of F3 lap record pace on UK circuits

 The new car had already enticed leading Formula 3 teams Carlin, Fortec Motorsports and Double R Racing to join the established frontrunners such as HHC and Lanan, and attracted highly regarded upcoming drivers such as 2015 MSA Formula Champion Lando Norris.
 The change of name cements the championship’s position as the logical progression for drivers wishing to move up from the numerous national FIA F4 series, and as a feeder to FIA European F3.